Tetyana290501/whataname/README.md

-The Enclosure Acts in Britain during the 18th century led to the privatization of common lands, forcing many peasants off the land and into wage labor in burgeoning industries.
+The triangular trade, a system of trade routes between Europe, Africa, and the Americas, played a central role in the global economy of the 18th century, facilitating the exchange of goods, labor, and resources.